Shelfmark

 Note

 Place of production inferred from the letter by Thomaeus, which is signed from Padua, and from Soardi's location in Bergamo during the period.
-Thomas Grolier, later owner and possibly compiler of the volume, is known to have lived in Milan.
+Jean Grolier, later owner and possibly compiler of the volume, is known to have lived in Milan.

 Note